sinnankaraca/morseCode/README.md

 # morseCode
-Send letters with LED in morse code.<br />
+Send letters in morse code.
+And indicate with LEDS.<br />
 STM32L432 Nucleo-32 <br />
 STM32CubeMx <br />
 Demonstration can be seen in the link down below. <br />